Acylindrical hyperbolicity and the centers of Artin groups that are not free of infinity: preliminaries

-The following is given in \cite[Definition 2.7]{KO2}. \begin{definition} Let $X$ be a CAT(0) cube complex.
+The following is adapted from \cite[Definition 2.7]{KO2}. \begin{definition} Let $X$ be a CAT(0) cube complex.
 For two vertices $x$ and $x'$ in $X$, we call a sequence of hyperplanes $P_1,\ldots,P_M$ a \textit{sequence of separating hyperplanes from $x$ to $x'$} if the sequence satisfies

 for some connected components $P_i^+$ of $X\!\setminus\!\!\setminus P_i$ for all $i\in \{1,\ldots,M\}$.

 For two hyperplanes $J$ and $J'$ in $X$, we call a sequence of hyperplanes $P_1,\ldots,P_M$ a \textit{sequence of separating hyperplanes from $J$ to $J'$} if the sequence satisfies